GetNewMoney/dev-docs/docs/api-reference.md

 ## Endpoints

 > **Current Version:** Only the mint endpoint is available.
-Balance check and transaction status endpoints are coming soon.
+A dedicated balance check endpoint is coming soon.

 ### POST /mint